gurock/trcli/README.md

   --case-fields              List of case fields and values for new test cases creation.
   --result-fields            List of result fields and values for test results creation.
   --allow-ms                 Allows using milliseconds for elapsed times.
-  --upload-feature           Generate and upload .feature file to create/update test cases via BDD endpoint.
-  --feature-section-id       Section ID for uploading .feature file (required if --upload-feature is used).  [x>=1] -v, --verbose              Enable verbose logging output.
+  -v, --verbose              Enable verbose logging output.
   --help                     Show this message and exit.
 ```